ZonglinY/MOOSE/README.md

 This repository is the official implementation of the paper [\<Large Language Models for Automated Open-domain Scientific Hypotheses Discovery\>](https://arxiv.org/abs/2309.02726), which is accepted by ACL 2024 findings.
+It also receives the best poster award in ICML 2024 AI4Science workshop.

 In general, with this repository, you can